-J. Peter Coll, Jr. Partner, Complex Litigation & Dispute Resolution, Securities Litigation, Class Actions and Shareholder Derivative Lawsuits
+J. Peter Coll, Jr. Senior Counsel, Complex Litigation & Dispute Resolution, Securities Litigation, Class Actions and Shareholder Derivative Lawsuits

 Firm Event | February.12.2019 | 8:30am - 10:00am (Eastern Standard Time)Orrick New York